It’s no secret that I’m not a fan of LA.

 But soon, we were getting overwhelmed again and we headed back to the car to attempt the drive to our next destination.

-Anyway, we were off to Santa Monica.
+From the chaos of Hollywood, we were off to much more relaxed Santa Monica.
 Santa Monica is the only place I remember enjoying last time I was in LA, and it was short-lived because at that time we didn’t know how far apart everywhere is in LA, and two of us had a flight to catch.
 So as soon as I knew I was coming back to LA, Santa Monica was the one place that immediately made the cut.

 If the day had been longer, we might have rented bikes and cycled down to Venice beach and back, but remember when I said parts of LA had made me feel uncomfortable?
 One part was a homeless guy shouting that he wanted money for drugs at Venice beach.
 I remember being shocked by how run down it was, considering it was VENICE BEACH.